Behind the brewery name "Neckstamper"

 According to many accounts, the so-called "neck-stamper" was the slang term given to the pot-boy (or girl) at an ale-house or tavern since the 1600s.
 One of the neck-stamper's jobs was to collect drinking vessels - bottles or tankards - that had previously been sent out full of beer to private homes or other establishments.
 Yes...takeaway beer in the 17th century!

-Nowadays the term is obsolete, however, we think that it is an apt choice given that in the early days of Neckstamper Brewing we will be doing almost everything related to the brewery ourselves, from brewing the beer to driving the van that delivers and collects the kegs - Neckstamper's very own neck-stampers!
+Nowadays the term is obsolete, however, we think that it is an apt choice given that in the early days of Neckstamper Brewing we will be doing almost everything related to the brewery ourselves, from brewing the beer to driving the van that delivers the kegs - Neckstamper's very own neck-stampers!

 Behind the beer names